 As the Toronto Biennial of Art team, we are accountable to upholding our responsibility to lands we are privileged to work upon.
-Stretching from the Small Arms Inspection Building in Mississauga in the west to 5 Lower Jarvis in the east, from Sugar Beach in the south to Arsenal Contemporary Art Toronto in the north, our events and activities would not be possible without the care that the stewards of these lands have given for thousands of years.
+Our 2022 Biennial stretched from the Small Arms Inspection Building in Mississauga in the west to 5 Lower Jarvis in the east, from Sugar Beach in the south to Arsenal Contemporary Art in the north.
+It would not have been possible without the care that the stewards of these lands have given for thousands of years.

 We honour the individual histories and knowledge that every participant, colleague, guest, and visitor brings with them to the Biennial by producing exhibitions and programs that challenge us to do better.
-With more than 125 participants from around the world, and potentially tens of thousands of people taking part to witness their work and their words, we are thankful to be surrounded by all the teachings and wisdom contributed as part of this gathering.
+With hundreds of participants from around the world, and potentially tens of thousands of people taking part to witness their work and their words, we are thankful to be surrounded by all the teachings and wisdom contributed as part of our gatherings.

 Finally, we direct our intentions to the sky.
 We acknowledge the clouds, moon, sun, and stars, whose light has made this fantastic journey across space and time.

-This Land Acknowledgement has been developed over a period of two years with the consultation and guidance of Ange Loft, and subsequently, with the wisdom of Camille Georgeson-Usher, in collaboration with Candice Hopkins, Ilana Shamoon, Katie Lawson, and Tairone Bastien.
+This Land Acknowledgement was developed over a period of two years with the consultation and guidance of Ange Loft (interdisciplinary performing artist from Kahnawà:ke, Quebec), and subsequently, with the wisdom of Camille Georgeson-Usher (Coast Salish/Sahtu Dene/Scottish scholar, curator, and writer from Galiano Island, British Columbia), in collaboration with Candice Hopkins (citizen of the Carcross/Tagish First Nation, former Senior Curator and current Board Member, TBA), Ilana Shamoon (Deputy Director & Director of Programs, TBA), Katie Lawson (former Curator, TBA), and Tairone Bastien (former Curator, TBA).